 The buildings of the Zona Rosa and Paseo de la Reforma covered in smog.

 Seeing the lights of the city at night reveals the entire dimension of this 10 million-strong metropole.
 The fluorescent strip is the Eje Central, the main 6-lane drag that goes from North to South through the entire city.

-Adress: Eje Central & Avenida Juárez
+Address: Eje Central & Avenida Juárez

-Metro: Bellas Artes
+Metro station: Bellas Artes